 How to Use a Deed in Lieu of Foreclosure to Sign Over Your Home

-Deed in lieu of foreclosure (DIL) is an option for avoiding foreclosure and breaking free of high housing payments.
-Instead of waiting for a lender to foreclose on a home, you can voluntarily transfer ownership to the lender.
+Deed in lieu of foreclosure (DIL) is an option for avoiding foreclosure and breaking free of unaffordable housing payments.
+Instead of waiting for a lender to foreclose on your home, you can voluntarily transfer ownership to the lender.
 Essentially, you sign the deed over, and your lender releases you from the obligation to make payments.

 How Deed in Lieu of Foreclosure Works